Ygaray/WaterLogger5/DEVELOPMENT_PROGRESS.md

 ## NEXT STEPS (Start Here!)

-### Current Focus: Phase 2 - Database Layer
+### Current Focus: Phase 3 - Domain Layer

 **What to do next:**
-1. **FIRST:** Open Android Studio and sync Gradle (File → Sync Project with Gradle Files)
-2. Verify build succeeds with no errors
+1. Create use cases (AddWaterUseCase, GetTodayTotalUseCase, GetHistoryUseCase, DeleteEntryUseCase)
+2. Create DateUtils utility class for date formatting
-3. Then start Phase 2: Create database entities (WaterEntry.kt, DailySummary.kt)
+3. Then move to Phase 4: Main UI implementation
-4. Create DAO with queries
-5. Create Room database
-6. Create Repository layer
-7. Set up DataStore for settings

 ---